vanessaaleung/data-science-notes/data-engineering/airflow/intro.md

 ## What is a Workflow?
 _A set of steps to accomplish a given data engineerning task_
-- Dowloading files, copyingg data, filtering, writing to a database, etc.
+- Dowloading files, copying data, filtering, writing to a database, etc.
+- Scheduled at a time/ triggered by an event

 ## What is Airflow?
 _A platform to program workflows_